Delhi chief minister takes on Indian tycoon over gas pricing

 Oil Minister Moily, asked for his reaction, said he had taken a special interest to ensure that gas prices were reduced.

+There was a certain system for fixing prices and nothing was done without expert advice, he said.

+"(Kejriwal) thinks that it's just like taking water through a bucket from a well.
+He cannot take the oil like that."

-(Additional reporting by Sruthi Gottipati; writing by Angus MacSwan; editing by Simon Cameron-Moore and Jason Neely)
+(Additional reporting by Sruthi Gottipati, Writing by Angus MacSwan, Editing by Simon Cameron-Moore and Robert Birsel)